-Alek Wek is a South Sudanese-British model and designer who dramatically transformed the global fashion industry, challenging traditional beauty standards and becoming an influential figure in representation within the modeling industry.
+Alek Wek is a South Sudanese-British model and designer who dramatically transformed the global fashion landscape, challenging traditional beauty standards and becoming an influential figure in representation within the modeling industry.

 Early Life and Background